yochaigal/newschoolrevolution/_posts/2021-12-03-cairn-plans-for-2022.md

 - I'm all for ideas here, people.

 ### Little Black Books
 I'm very excited about this.
 It isn't exactly Cairn 2e (the rules are exactly the same) but it is definitely a grown-up version of the original game, much the same as Electric Bastionland was to Into The Odd.
 I'm not trying to make a box set, but I'm also _not not_ going to make a box set.
 Don't quote me on that!
+It will likely be a set of books for ease of use at the table.
+Either a series of smaller zines or a mix of hardback and zine formats.
 Here is the basic idea:
-- A set of books for ease of use at the table.
-Either a series of smaller zines or a mix of hardback and zine formats.
 - The **Adventure's Guide** would be for at-the-table character creation and rules reference
 - The **Warden's Manual** is more for general advice but would have tools for ease-of-use at the table as well.
+- The **Explorer's Compendium** should have setting generation and content for use at the table.
+I might do a series of these!
+- An adventure!
+For new players!
+See more below.

 #### The Adventurer's Guide
 - Game Rules (including default spells)